chibiboba/JS-120/JS 129/Specifics Study Guide.md

   }
   ```

 ##### Add property

-- "add" new properties to object by giving it a value , not "declare" new properties.
+- The correct terminology is **add** new properties to object by giving it a value
+  - not "declare" or "assign" new properties.
+  - assignment is when you assigns a value to a variable's left operand based on the value of its right operand. `this.property = value`
 - The `delete` keyword deletes a property from an object

 ##### Accessing Properties